Compassionate Legal Guidance for Injured Individuals in Chicago

 Illinois law requires all drivers to carry insurance that covers expenses related to bodily injuries and property damage that they may cause.
 All motorists also need to have uninsured motorist coverage, primarily for situations when another driver involved in a crash is uninsured, or in cases of hit-and-run accidents.
 In situations when a negligent driver is underinsured, you may not receive enough money to compensate you for the full amount of your loss.
 However, if your policy includes underinsured motorist coverage, you may be entitled to reimbursement from your own insurance company for these damages.
 Your attorney will be able to review your insurance contract to determine your rights and benefits.
 Even if you are covered under your policy, you may still have to vigorously assert your rights against your insurance company to pursue the compensation you may be owed.Consult a Dedicated Chicago Attorney after an Accident

 Dealing with the aftermath of a motor vehicle collision or medical malpractice incident can be challenging.
 An experienced Chicago lawyer at Leopold & Associates can help you understand the legal process, negotiate with insurance companies and other parties on your behalf, and seek the full extent of the damages that you may be entitled to receive under Illinois law.
 We have the resources and experience you need to represent you in your personal injury case.
-Our firm has assisted numerous accident victims in Des Plaines, Evanston, Skokie, and other communities throughout Cook County.
+Our Chicago medical malpractice lawyers have assisted numerous accident victims in Des Plaines, Evanston, Skokie, and other communities throughout Cook County.
 To set up a free consultation, call us today at 312-781-6212 or contact us online.